 Complications of typhoid fever include intestinal bleeding, persistent fever and weakness, and spread of the germ to various parts of the body.
 The complications can sometimes be life-threatening.

 Once your symptoms are gone, you may still have the typhoid bacteria in your body.
 Follow up with your healthcare provider to make sure the bacteria are completely gone and that you are not still a carrier.
 You will also need to practice good hygiene.
 Wash your hands before and after you use the bathroom.
 You should also not make food for anyone else until the bacteria are gone.

 What can I do to prevent typhoid fever?

 Typhoid fever is very common in developing countries.
 Travelers to Africa, Latin America, and Asian countries—except Japan—are at highest risk.
-A vaccine is available.
+A vaccine is available and will be recommended if you are traveling to high-risk locations or engaging in higher risk activities while there.
 The best time to get it is 2 weeks before traveling.
-Depending on the type of typhoid vaccine, it will lose effectiveness after 2 to 5 years.
-So you may need a booster shot.
+A booster shot is advised every 2 years for people who are at high risk.